SAP-samples/cloud-cap-samples/readme.md

 ## Get Started

-Assumed you have finished your [initial setup of CAP Node.js](https://cap.cloud.sap/docs/get-started/#setup), simply copy and paste these lines to your terminal for a jumpstart:
+Assumed you did your [initial setup of CAP Node.js](https://cap.cloud.sap/docs/get-started/#setup), simply copy and paste these lines to a terminal for a jumpstart:

 ```sh
 git clone -q https://github.com/sap-samples/cloud-cap-samples cap/samples